Spelt Nutella Babka

 This homemade spelt Nutella babka originally appeared on my first blog, The Culinary Jumble.
-The recipe was amended to include spelt flour and the content of the post updated.
+The recipe was amended to include spelt flour and the content of the post has been updated.

 What is a babka?

-Although babka has indeed moved with the times, now including Nutella and many other fillings, the basic dough ingredients and method have changed very little.
+Although babka has indeed moved with the times, now including Nutella and many other indulgent fillings, the basic dough ingredients and method have changed very little.
+The rich, pillowy dough remains the same.
+What varies is how you choose to dress it up.

 Homemade Nutella Babka